mteece/Glance/README.md

 Getting Started
 ---------------

-* Dependencies on Modernizer, randomUUID, localStorage.
+* Dependencies on Modernizer, randomUUID, Underscore, and localStorage.

 Need some support to abstract it.
 It is currently rough and still tied to its one time use.
 Basically make it more flexible.
 Add Grunt JS, builds, tests, etc. Like to make it function independent of Modernizer and Underscore.
 Any help is appreciated.